Top 10 Internet tips and tricks

 Use online services

-There are hundreds of free online services that can help make using your computer easier, more productive, and more enjoyable.
+There are hundreds of free online services that help make using your computer easier, more productive, and more enjoyable.
 See our top 10 online services for a listing of our favorites.